 Sijavoga is an intimate Perast restaurant with a sea view that offers a slightly more interesting menu, including Cuban fare.

 For seafood, check out Djardin.
-Also on the Perast waterfront, recommended dishes include black risotto, grilled octopus and of course fresh fish from Kotor Bay!
+Recommended dishes include black risotto, grilled octopus and of course fresh fish from Kotor Bay!

 #5 Shop for Local Montenegro Products